Barbara West

-Barbara Joyce Dainton (née West, 24 May 1911 – 16 October 2007) was the penultimate remaining survivor of the sinking of the RMS Titanic on 14 April 1912 after hitting an iceberg on its maiden voyage.
+Barbara Joyce Dainton (née West, 24 May 1911 – 16 October 2007) was the penultimate remaining survivor of the sinking of the Titanic on 14 April 1912 after hitting an iceberg on its maiden voyage.
 She was the last living survivor who travelled second-class on the ship.

 Early life

 Barbara Joyce West was born in Bournemouth, Hampshire (now Dorset), England, on 24 May 1911 to Edwy Arthur West and Ada Mary Worth.
 Ada had given birth to a daughter, Constance, in 1907, and was pregnant with a third child when she boarded the Titanic.

-Edwy decided to start a new life in the fruit culture business in Gainesville, Florida, and, along with his expectant wife and two children, were emigrating there by way of the Titanic.
+Edwy decided to start a new life in the fruit culture business in Gainesville, Florida, and, along with his expectant wife and two children, was emigrating there by way of the Titanic.

 Aboard Titanic

 Barbara, her parents, and older sister, Constance, boarded the Titanic on 10 April 1912 at Southampton, England, as second-class passengers.
-Barbara was just ten months and eighteen days old. making her the eighth-youngest passenger on board the ship.
-In an interview, Barbara said that she could still recall the screams heard from the sinking ship; she also said that she remembers her father taking her to the boat deck and placing her in the boat, saying his farewell, the last time she would ever see him, and crying.
+Barbara was just ten months and eighteen days old, making her the eighth-youngest passenger on board the ship.

 When the Titanic collided with an iceberg at 11:40 p.m, on 14 April 1912, Barbara was asleep in her cabin.
 Her mother, Ada, later recalled:

 We were all asleep when the collision took place, but were only jolted in our berths-my husband and children not even being awakened, and it was only the hurrying of passengers outside the cabin that caused alarm.
 The steward made us all get up and dress thoroughly with plenty of warm things.
 Arthur placed lifebelts upon the children and then carried them to the boat deck.
 I followed carrying my handbag.
 After seeing us safely into the lifeboat, Arthur returned to the cabin for a thermos of hot milk, and, finding the lifeboat let down, he reached it by means of a rope, gave the flask to me, and, with a farewell, returned to the deck of the ship.

 Barbara, her mother and sister all survived the sinking and were picked up by the rescue ship Carpathia.
 Her father, however, did not survive the sinking; and his body, if recovered, was never identified.

 The surviving West family arrived in New York City aboard the Carpathia on 18 April.
 Upon their arrival, Ada booked passage for herself and her daughters aboard the White Star Line's RMS Celtic.
-The ship arrived at Liverpool, England, on 6 May, and Ada gave birth to a third daughter, Edwyna Joan, (in honour of her father) on 14 September.
+The ship arrived at Liverpool, England, on 6 May, and Ada gave birth to a third daughter, Edwyna Joan (in honour of her father), on 14 September.

 Her mother, Ada, died on 20 April 1953, aged 74, while her elder sister, Constance, died on 12 September 1963, aged 56.
 Barbara's sister, Edwyna, married a British diplomat and resided in England and the Bahamas.